Affiliate links on Android Authority may earn us a commission. Learn more.

 6. Amazon Echo Glow

 This one’s a bit different than the rest because the main audience is kids, and it happens to be Amazon’s first-ever smart lamp.
-When paired with an Echo smart speaker, the Echo Glow is an excellent companion for children.
-You can cycle colors simply by tapping on it for example, and a “rainbow timer” offers visual countdowns for tasks like getting dressed.
+When paired with an Echo speaker or display, the Echo Glow is an excellent bedroom accessory.
+You can cycle colors simply by tapping on it, and voice commands include a “rainbow timer” for tasks like getting dressed.
+In Alexa routines, you can optionally disable tapping so kids won’t interfere, though they can still turn power on and off.

 As you’d hope, the Glow is durable, affordable, and compatible with most of the commands and routines other Alexa-based lights support.
-Just be aware that it’s not particularly intense, so you’ll need another lamp as a room’s primary light source.
+Just be aware that it’s not particularly bright, so you’ll need another lamp as a room’s primary light source.
+Us adults may find it best suited as a nightlight.

 7. Casper Glow Light

-You can also use it for non-sleep purposes, for instance by twisting it in place to control brightness.
+You can also adjust it for non-sleep purposes, for instance by twisting it it to control brightness.
 The Casper Glow app for Android or iOS is required for full control, including syncing multiple Glow Lights and/or scheduling a morning wakeup routine.

 8. Globe Electric Smart Table Lamp

-This is another contender for outstanding design, and it isn’t costly either.
-Its features include app-, Alexa-, and Google Assistant-based control, as well as Siri, though not HomeKit.
+This table lamp may not be as impressive as the Hue Gradient Signe, but it’s a fraction of the cost.
+Its features include app-, Alexa-, and Google Home-based control, as well as Siri support, though not HomeKit.
 It connects directly to Wi-Fi and supports a wide range of colors.
-An extended floor lamp exists if you need it.
+An extended floor version exists if you need it.

 9. Aasonida LED Desk Lamp

 Aasonida’s product is purpose-built for desks and nightstands.
-Despite its low price tag, it includes three color modes and six brightness levels, along with Wi-Fi control via an app, Alexa, or Google Assistant.
-You can even charge your smartphone with a USB port or a 10W wireless charging base.
+It includes just three color modes and six brightness levels, but it’s very cheap, and nevertheless offers Wi-Fi control via an app, Alexa, or Google Home.
+What sweetens the deal is the ability to charge your smartphone via a USB port or a 10W wireless charging base.